Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

     ## $ petal_area_sqrt                 <dbl> 0.6529931, 0.7523962, 0.7473955, 0.510…
     ## $ area_ratios                     <dbl> 41.26548, 39.20509, 25.56391, 61.36717…

+Now when it comes to learning the more common variable types after you run the glimpse function here is what you will typically see in the second column.

+**\< int \>:** Represents integers, whole numbers like 1, 42, or -5.

+- Example: 5, 100, -3

+**\< dbl \>:** Represents double (numeric) values, which are real numbers (can have decimals).

+- Example: 3.14, -1.23, 0.001

+**\< chr \>:** Represents character strings or text data.

+- Example: “apple”, “hello world”, “2024”

+**\< lgl \>:** Represents logical values, which can be TRUE, FALSE, or NA (missing value).

+- Example: TRUE, FALSE, NA

+**\< fctr \>:** Represents factor variables, which are categorical data with a fixed set of levels.

+- Example: Low, Medium, High (ordered or unordered categories)

+**\< date \>:** Represents date objects, specifically dates in the format YYYY-MM-DD.

+- Example: 2024-10-07

+**\< time \>:** Represents time or date-time objects, usually in the format YYYY-MM-DD HH:MM:SS.

+- Example: 2024-10-07 12:34:56

+**\< list \>:** Represents a list, a flexible data type in R that can hold multiple types of data structures (like vectors, data frames, or even other lists).

+- Example: A list can contain elements like vectors, matrices, or other lists.

+**\< POSIXct \>:** Represents date-time objects that store both date and time information.
+These are particularly useful for time series data.

+- Example: 2024-10-07 14:30:00

+**\< num \>:** Represents numeric values, which can be both integers and real numbers (similar to <dbl> but more general).

+- Example: 3.0, -1, 42.5

+## Check for NAs in the data

+We should now start to clean our data set.
+One of the first things we can do is check for for NAs in the data set.
+NAs within the data mean that there are missing data values.
+Missing data values can make the row containing the NA less useful to us as the missing information could skew our tests.
+It is important to consider how dropping NAs might affect your analysis, for instance is the NA in a section of the data that you are not looking to analyze?
+Consider the possible reasons you might want or not want to drop NAs before doing so.
+In this dataset there are no NAs.
+If there were though and we did want to remove them, we could use the function `drop_na()` to omit those rows.

 # Looking into different variables

 If you are ever looking at a data set and you find it hard to understand